Spectral minimal partitions of unbounded metric graphs: Introduction

+\begin{remark} Examples show that if $\doptenergy{k}(\Graph) = \infess (\Graph)$, then minimizing partitions may or may not exist, and even if they do, then their clusters may or may not have ground states (Section~\ref{sec:examples}). \end{remark}

+These principles strongly recall the minimax theorem for the eigenvalues of a self-adjoint operator $A$ on an unbounded domain $\Omega \subset \R^d$ (see \cite[Theorem~4.14]{Te14}), i.e., if there exist $k$ linearly independent test functions with energy below the infimum of its essential spectrum $\infess$, then there must be $k$ eigenvalues below $\infess$.

-The basic principle behind Theorems~\ref{thm:less_than_ess} and~\ref{thm:greater_than_ess} is a characterization of the infimum of the essential spectrum $\infess (\Graph)$ of a graph (or any subgraph thereof) in terms of the infimum of the spectrum of the exterior of expanding balls: if we fix any point in the graph, which we think of as a root vertex $0 \in \Graph$, and denote by $B_R(0)$ the closed ball in $\Graph$ of radius $R$, then
+The basic principle behind Theorem~\ref{thm:less_than_ess} is a characterization of the infimum of the essential spectrum $\infess (\Graph)$ of a graph (or any subgraph thereof) in terms of the infimum of the spectrum of the exterior of expanding balls: if we fix any root point $0 \in \Graph$ in the graph, then

-This Persson-type theorem is valid for a wide class of operators such as Schr\"odinger operators with magnetic potentials.
-In the context of quantum graphs, such a theorem probably first appeared in \cite{Ho19}; we will give a proof under our assumptions in Theorem~\ref{thm:persson}.
+where $B_r(0) = \{ x \in \Graph : \dist_\Graph (x,0) \leq r\}$.
+This result is valid for a wide class of operators including Schr\"odinger operators with magnetic potential; its version in Euclidean space is often called \emph{Persson's theorem} in the mathematical physics literature (see \cite[§14.4]{HiSi96} or \cite{Pe60}).
+Our version, Theorem~\ref{thm:persson}, is based on \cite{Ho21} (see also \cite{AkPa16}).
 Together with domain monotonicity results, it implies that for any $\lambda > \infess (\Graph)$ we can find an infinite sequence of nested annuli